 Note: YOU determine your workout routine.
 The instructor will give helpful tips and suggestions on how to make it more effective, but the instructor does not prepare a workout schedule or program for each student.

-5. Answer the following to give you and the instructor (and you) a baseline to see where you're starting the semester.
+5. Answer the following to give you (and the instructor) a baseline to see where you're starting the semester.
 Please keep them in LIST FORM - not one big paragraph.

 Please actually weigh and measure yourself even if you haven't done so in a long time.
 It's important to know where you are to start so you can measure progress at the end of the semester.